 Social is huge already, and is doing nothing but continue to grow as we move on to the new decade.
 So, the better you get at figuring out how the social media puzzle looks for your brand, the more you’ll be able to reap from it.

 Video-centric platforms like YouTube and TikTok represent an untapped wellspring of potential marketing expansion for many a business in this regard.
-With engagement numbers that would water the mouths of most marketers in a second when cost-compared with more traditional avenues.
+Engagement numbers would water the mouths of most marketers in a second when cost-compared with more traditional avenues.